Best Steps To Grow Bok Choy In Containers

 Black Rot

 Xanthomonas campestris pv. campestris is the causative agent of this bacterial infection.
-It will be easy to spot thanks to the yellow spots it leaves on leaf edges, it will be easy to spot.
+It will be easy to spot thanks to the yellow spots it leaves on the leaf edges.

 They'll continue to get darker until they turn completely black and kill your pak choi.